node-dot-cpp/memory-safe-cpp/library/doc/EASTL-and-containers.md

 		template <typename T, memory_safety Safety = safeness_declarator<T>::is_safe>
 		class vector : protected eastl::vector<T, detail::allocator_to_eastl_vector<Safety>>

+### Validation of method arguments

-Some methods require validation of its arguments to be safe, we do that before calling the base container corresponding method:
+We do it before calling the base container corresponding method:

 	reference operator[](size_type n)
 	{
 		if constexpr(is_safe == memory_safety::safe) {
 			if(NODECPP_UNLIKELY(n >= size()))
-				ThrowRangeException("vector::operator[] -- out of range");
+				ThrowRangeException();
 		}

 		return base_type::operator[](n);
 	}

+### Safety of iterators

+We define two kind of iterators for each container: _regular_ iterator and __safe__ iterator.
+None of them will dereference invalid memory.
+However both of them can dereference an _empty slot_, see [dezombiefy iterators](dezombiefy-iterators.md) for more information on this.

+1. _Regular_ iterator.
+Has the same set of rules than a __raw__ pointer, should be allowed to exist only on the stack and lifetime should be validated by _static checker_.

+2. __Safe__ iterator.
+Has the same set of rules that a `soft_ptr`, can be stored on the heap, and has means to verify where the target memory is still valid or not.

+Each container provides both iterators types, and two sets of methods to work with one or the other kind:

+	iterator       		begin() noexcept;
+	iterator_safe       begin_safe() noexcept;

+#### _Regular_ iterators
-For _regular_ iterators, since they don't allow to dereference any invalid memory, they can't be implemented with raw pointers.
-They are a full class that knows the valid iterable range and its current position, quite straight forward and nothing obscure here.
+Since they don't allow to dereference any invalid memory, they can't be implemented with raw pointers.
+They are a full class that knows the valid iterable range and its current position, quite straight forward to implement.
-Only to understand that each time an iterator comes in as argument, it has to be converted to raw pointer, feed to the underlying `eastl` container, and then the returning raw pointer converted back to a _regular_ iterator:
+Only to understand that each time an iterator comes in as argument, it has to be validated, converted to raw pointer, feed to the underlying `eastl` container, and then the returning raw pointer converted back to a _regular_ iterator:

 	iterator insert(const_iterator_arg position, const value_type& value) {
 		return makeIt(base_type::insert(toBase(position), value));
 	}

+#### __Safe__ iterators
-For __safe__ iterators we must merge the properties of _regular_ iterators with the properties of a `soft_ptr`, so so we must first understand how `soft_ptr` works.
+They must merge the properties of _regular_ iterators with the properties of a `soft_ptr`, so so we must first a quick intro to `soft_ptr`.

 Under `safememory` when an object is allocated on the heap, an special allocation function (`make_owning`) will allocate some extra memory to place a `ControlBlock` before the object, and an `owning_ptr` to such object will be returned.
 Then the `owning_ptr` knows about that `ControlBlock` and allows to create `soft_ptr` that _hook_ on the `ControlBlock`.
 When the `owning_ptr` is called to destroy the object, it releases its memory and notifies all `soft_ptr` that are still hooked.